Free-GPGMail/Free-GPGMail/ReadMe.md

 Free-GPGMail
 ============

-This is a liberated version of *GPG Mail*&copy;, an Apple Mail*&copy; plugin sold with a support plan as part of the *GPG Suite**&copy; by *GPGTools*.
+This is a liberated version of *GPG Mail*&reg;, an Apple Mail plugin sold with a support plan as part of the *GPG Suite*&reg; by *GPGTools*.

-While the seller of the commercial product has the right to charge for a support plan and place DRM into their product, it is still a GPL licensed product which requires the source code to be available.
+While the seller of the commercial product has the right to charge for a support plan and place DRM into their product, it is still BSD and GPL licensed software which requires the source code to be available.

 This repository and project uses the open source code with the DRM code replaced so the product can be used without a license key, support plan or